otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/03-maze-generation/assessment-tasks/01-moving-the-scary-man.md

-# 01: Maze generation assessment tasks - Moving the scary man
+# 01: Maze Generation Assessment Tasks

 Nice, so we have a pathfinding algorithm that traces from a `startNode` to an `endNode` and gives us the shortest path between them.
 But how do we translate that to the **Scary Man** and get him moving?